 - 13.1 Upon application to the Foundation, and in order to assess a prospective pupil's needs, it is essential that parents make the Foundation aware of any known learning needs of their child.
 Because dyslexia and some other learning difficulties are also often inherited, it is also helpful to know if either parent or a close relation has been affected by a learning difficulty at any time. - 13.2 Where a pupil is afforded Access Arrangements as their normal way of working within their current setting, parents should notify the Foundation upon application.
-Wherever possible, Reasonable Adjustments will be made in order to accommodate these Access Arrangements during the entrance assessment (please refer to the WGSF Admissions Policy).
+Wherever possible, Reasonable Adjustments will be made in order to accommodate these Access Arrangements during the entrance assessment.